datacarpentry/python-socialsci/episodes/06-Processing JSON data.md

 Despite the arbitary complexity of a JSON document or a Python dictionary object, we can adopt a very systematic approach to extracting individual fields form the structure.

-The story so far: Our JSON file has been read into a a variable 'd'.
+The story so far: Our JSON file has been read into a variable 'd'.
 We know that 'd' is a list of dictionaries.
 Each dictionary represents a JSON document ( a record).

 We can print the contents of the first dictionary in the list with